top of page

 The owner underwent comprehensive CEO training.

-Within 6 months, the business was repositioned for a new lender arrangement and exited the original lender while avoiding foreclosure.
+Within 6 months, the business was re-positioned for a new lender arrangement and exited the original lender while avoiding foreclosure.

 The business is still in operation and profitable today.